NACA 6-Series Airfoil

 Introduction

 The “6A” series aims to alleviate the sharp trailing edge cusp that is present in normal 6-series airfoils.
 It is important to note that for 6A series airfoils, the upper and lower surfaces are relatively straight from about 0.8c to the trailing edge which implies that a = 0.8 for this class of airfoils by definition.
+An update in OpenVSP v.3.31.0 fixed a = 0.8 and disabled the parameter for all NACA 6A airfoils.

 [Abbot and Doenhoff, “Theory of Wing Sections”, section 6.8, 1959]